The leopard print

 More than enough historical footage to illustrate the long-term nature of the leopard print.
 But what about the present?
 Isn't the leopard print too old to be relevant?
 No!
 The fashion world is creative enough to illuminate an "Old but gold" item like the leopard print from new angles.
 Think of surprising use of color, exciting print mix, the crazy approach versus neo-classical, a fresh approach to accessories and - yes really! - the panther hairstyle.

 If you weren't head over heels yet, you probably are now.
-Search and find the panther in you. . . and indulge yourself!
+Search and find the panther within you. . . indulge!

-As you can imagine, at PLEIN PUBLIQUE we are big fans of this 'timeless classic' leopard print, are you?
+As you can imagine, at PLEIN PUBLIQUE we are big fans of this timeless classic leopard print, you too?
 Then check this link.
 We collected our leopard print items for you there.

 Nicole & Ilse